Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Methodology

 \subsection{Synthetic Data for Open-Source Models}

-For open-source LLMs, their reasoning capabilities can be enhanced through supervised fine-tuning (SFT), a process in which the model learns to map inputs to outputs.
-In the case of augmented data from \textsc{Text2SQL-Flow}, each instance includes a prompt \( p_i \) and a corresponding CoT \( cot_i \).
-The pairs \( \langle p_i, cot_i \rangle \) extracted from the \textsc{SQLFlow} dataset serve as high-quality training data $\mathcal{D}$.
-During SFT, we train on the full output sequence using standard causal language modeling:
+The pairs \( \langle p_i, cot_i \rangle \) generated above serve as high-quality training data $\mathcal{D}$.
+During SFT, the model is trained on the full output sequence using standard causal language modeling:

 where the input $x$ corresponds to the prompt $p_i$, and the output $y$ represents the complete CoT sequence $cot_i$.
 The model parameters are denoted by $\theta$.
-This loss function, applied over the entire output sequence, encourages the model not only to generate correct SQL queries but also to internalize interpretable and structured reasoning pathways.
+By optimizing this loss over the entire output sequence, the model is encouraged to learn interpretable reasoning pathways and improve its performance on the Text-to-SQL task.